k1monfared/terminal/README.md

 #### solving ibus access problem

 #### shortcuts
+Can't remember everything

 ### todo.txt
+Dealing with todo.txt

 ### apt
+Update repos, upgrade packages, or remove them.

 ### note
+Create a note quickly and keep a list of them with the ability to search full text and to retrive the last note.

 ### github
+Instead of typing 3 commands all the time...

 #### github gist
+Create a gist, commit, and push it quickly.

 ### libarary
 `libby <odm_file_path>` will download the audiobook to current working directory.